 - You will receive a confirmation that your setup was successful

 - A little blue cloud icon with the letter P on it will appear on your taskbar.
 That means the app has been installed and appears as a virtual drive on your computer

 - The login window will appear.
 You can sign in with your existing account or create one

 - Upon successful signing in, pCloud will send a welcome message.

-Once set up and installation is complete, and you’re logged in, you can proceed to saving your files to pCloud.
+Once set up and installation is complete, and you’re logged in, you can proceed to save your files to pCloud.

 pCloud pros and cons

 - Easy file backup